- Home

 Description

-When two of her twenty-something friends turned to faith, Lamorna Ash noticed a recurring phenomenon: in an age of disconnection and apathy, a new generation was rediscovering Christianity for itself.
+When several of her friends turned to faith in their twenties, Lamorna Ash sensed the beginnings of a phenomenon.
+In our fractured age, a new generation was rediscovering Christianity for itself.

-In this lyrical adventure, Ash embarks on a journey across Britain to meet those wrestling with the faith today.
-Taking us from ancient abysses to modern meeting houses, silent retreats to garrulous reading groups, it is a reminder of our universal need for nourishment of the soul.
+In this urgent and lyrical adventure, Ash embarks on a journey across Britain to meet the young people wrestling with faith today.
+Taking us from ancient abbeys to modern meeting houses, silent retreats to garrulous Bible classes, Don' t Forget We're Here Forever explores our need for community and nourishment of the soul.

 Product details